mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 WARNING:
 GitLab 14.0 will replace its container scanning engine with Trivy.
 Currently, GitLab uses the open source Clair engine for container scanning.
 GitLab 13.9 deprecates Clair.
-Until 14.0 release this is not a hard breaking change.
-Since Clair is deprecated, however, note that GitLab will no longer update or maintain that scanning engine beginning in the 14.0 release.
-We advise customers to use the new default of Trivy beginning in GitLab 14.0 for regular updates and the latest features.
-Instructions on how to have a smooth transtion from Klar to Trivy can be found in the following sections.
+Until GitLab 14.0, this is not a hard breaking change.
+Beginning in GitLab 14.0, GitLab will no longer update or maintain Clair.
+To ensure that you get regular updates and the latest features, you must use the Trivy container scanning engine beginning in GitLab 14.0.
+See the following sections for instructions on moving from Clair to Trivy.

 Your application's Docker image may itself be based on Docker images that contain known vulnerabilities.
 By including an extra job in your pipeline that scans for those vulnerabilities and displays them in a merge request, you can use GitLab to audit your Docker-based apps.

-GitLab provides integration with two different open-source tools for vulnerability static analysis in containers.
-Those are the following:
+GitLab provides integration with two different open-source tools for vulnerability static analysis in containers:

 | GitLab Project | Open-source tool |
 | --- | --- |
 |[Klar Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/klar/)| [Klar](https://github.com/optiopay/klar)|
 |[Container-Scanning](https://gitlab.com/gitlab-org/security-products/analyzers/container-scanning)|[Trivy](https://github.com/aquasecurity/trivy)|

-To integrate other security scanners (other than the one listed above) into GitLab, see [Security scanner integration](../../../development/integrations/secure.md).
+To integrate GitLab with security scanners other than those listed here, see [Security scanner integration](../../../development/integrations/secure.md).

 You can enable container scanning by doing one of the following: